phunanon/Insitux/integrations/Deadline.md

 (len "hello")
 ;; function
-;; Returns the length of a string or vector.
+;; Returns the length of a string, vector, or number of dictionary entries.

 (rand-int 10 20)
 ;; function